-Add inline-comments to ignore rules, or lookup rule documentation online.
+Add inline-comments to ignore rules or suppress formatters.
+Lookup rule documentation online.
+Built-in configuration for more than 50 tools.

 // eslint disable-next-line some-rule